MicrosoftDocs/sql-docs/docs/relational-databases/performance/best-practice-with-the-query-store.md

 # Best practice with Query Store
 [!INCLUDE[appliesto-ss-asdb-asdw-xxx-md](../../includes/appliesto-ss-asdb-asdw-xxx-md.md)]

-  This article outlines the best practices for using Query Store with your workload.
+  This article outlines the best practices for using SQL Server Query Store with your workload.

 ##  <a name="SSMS"></a> Use the latest [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)]
  [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] has a set of user interfaces designed for configuring Query Store and for consuming collected data about your workload.
 Download the latest version of [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] [here](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms).

- For a quick description on how to use Query Store in troubleshooting scenarios, see [Query Store @Azure Blogs](https://azure.microsoft.com/blog/query-store-a-flight-data-recorder-for-your-database/).
+ For a quick description on how to use Query Store in troubleshooting scenarios, see [Query Store @Azure blogs](https://azure.microsoft.com/blog/query-store-a-flight-data-recorder-for-your-database/).

 ##  <a name="Insight"></a> Use Query Performance Insight in Azure SQL Database
  If you run Query Store in Azure [!INCLUDE[ssSDS](../../includes/sssds-md.md)], you can use **Query Performance Insight** to analyze DTU consumption over time.
 While you can use [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] to get detailed resource consumption for all your queries, such as CPU, memory, and I/O, Query Performance Insight gives you a quick and efficient way to determine their impact on overall DTU consumption for your database.
 For more information, see [Azure SQL Database Query Performance Insight](https://azure.microsoft.com/documentation/articles/sql-database-query-performance/).